App-vNext/Polly/src/Polly.RateLimiting/README.md

 - It exposes the `AddConcurrencyLimiter` convenience extension methods for `ResiliencePipelineBuilder`.
 - It exposes the `RateLimiterRejectedException` class to notify the caller that the operation was rate limited.

-See <https://www.pollydocs.org/strategies/rate-limiter> for more details.
+See [the documentation](https://www.pollydocs.org/strategies/rate-limiter) for more details.

 ## Usage